 In 2001 Johnny Lee's firsts solo exhibit at the "MacPherson Playhouse" in Victoria BC, entitled "Character Lines".

 Coffee House Exhibits: Poundmakers, The Mocha House, Spiral Cafe, Paradiso DiStelle, Rising Star Bistro in Victoria BC.

 Johnny has done work for Coppermoon, the Victoria Metis Community Association, and the Vancouver Island Aboriginal Transition team.

 Markets: Johnny began in Bastion Square from 2002-2005 an outdoor market running from April to October of each year.
 Johnny has worked the Touch of Salt Spring Christmas fair, Out of Hand craft fair Victoria Convention Centre, Nanaimo Market, Duncan Farmer's Market, Duncan in the Square, Sidney by the Sea.

-Education: Graduated from Wexford Collegiate Art School in Toronto Ontario, and studied Commerical Art at George Brown College in Toronto Ontario, recieved a certificate in Liberal Studies as well as a Diploma in Arts and Sciences at George Brown College in Toronto Ontario.
+Education: Graduated from Wexford Collegiate Art School in Toronto Ontario, and studied Commerical Art, Liberal Studies and received a Diploma in Arts and Sciences at George Brown College in Toronto, Ontario.